markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 ## The Testing Challenge

 Testing cross-domain flows is notoriously difficult.
-We needed to simulate two different domains, test the redirect flow, and verify that secrets never leak to servers.
+I needed to simulate two different domains, test the redirect flow, and verify that secrets never leak to servers.

 Enter Playwright.
-We set up two test servers:
+I set up two test servers:
 - `localhost:3001` acting as the app domain
 - `localhost:3002` acting as the auth domain

-This let us test the complete flow, including edge cases like:
+This let me test the complete flow, including edge cases like:
 - Browser back/forward navigation
 - Page refreshes mid-flow
 - Concurrent flows in multiple tabs